1936–37 Montreal Canadiens season: Regular season

 The Montreal Canadiens had hit the bottom in 1935–36, and Babe Siebert was obtained to shore up the defence.
 Cecil Hart was rehired as coach.
 Hart placed a condition on his returning to the club, that former star Howie Morenz would return to the club.
 After being traded to Chicago and from there to New York, Morenz had struggled and the Rangers were willing trade partners for Morenz.
 Goalie George Hainsworth also returned to the Canadiens, signed as a free agent.

 The Canadiens went from last to first in the Canadian Division.
 Morenz was just hitting his stride in January 1937, when tragedy struck.
 On one of his hurtling rushes, he was being checked by Earl Seibert of Chicago when his left skate got caught in the dasher of the end boards, and Morenz suffered a badly fractured leg.
-After suffering a nervous breakdown worrying about if he'd be able to come back, more bad luck occurred.
-On March 8, 1937, X-rays revealed that Howie had blood clots in his healing leg.
-An operation was scheduled for the next day, but when Howie ate a light supper and told the nurse he wanted to rest, in falling asleep his pallor suddenly changed and the nurse knew something was wrong.
-A blood clot had stopped his heart, and attempts to revive Howie failed.
+After suffering a nervous breakdown worrying about if he would be able to come back, more bad luck occurred.
+On March 8, 1937, X-rays revealed that Morenz had blood clots in his healing leg.
+An operation was scheduled for the next day, but when Morenz ate a light supper and told the nurse he wanted to rest, in falling asleep his pallor suddenly changed and the nurse knew something was wrong.
+A blood clot had stopped his heart, and attempts to revive Morenz failed.
 News of Morenz's death shocked the hockey world, and thousands filed past his bier, many in tears, to pay their last respects.